 MissCharming.com is my collection of all things cocktail since 1980.
 If you would like to use any of it media please give credit ~

 When not performing on Broadway, lingerie modeling, or turning down marriage proposals from handsome billionaires, I attend support group meetings for compulsive liars.
-In the meantime, I live in the French Quarter, a stone's throw from Bourbon Street.
+In the meantime, I'm chasing the 70-degree weather in a camper van, creating cocktail coloring books.

 Mountains.
 At age five, my parents moved to my father's hometown of Little Rock, Arkansas (my mother's hometown was Spokane, Washington).

 I was the firstborn of four, and my mother says I